 - a.
 In accordance with 46 CFR 11.303(a), an applicant for an original STCW officer endorsement must provide evidence of meeting the standard of competence set out in Table A-VI/3 of the STCW Code.
-Mariners should demonstrate having met this standard by completion of an approved or accepted course, as specified in 46 CFR 11.201(h). - b.
-In accordance with 46 CFR 11.303(b), an applicant for renewal of an STCW officer endorsement must provide evidence of maintaining the standard of competence set out in Table A-VI/3 of the STCW Code. - 1) The Coast Guard will accept onboard training and experience, through evidence of 1 year (360 days) of sea service within the previous 5 years as meeting this requirement for the following areas: - i) Control firefighting operations aboard ships: - a) Firefighting procedures at sea and in port, with particular emphasis on organization, tactics and command; - b) Communication and coordination during firefighting operations; - c) Ventilation control, including smoke extraction; - d) Control of fuel and electrical systems; - e) Firefighting process hazards (dry distillation, chemical reactions, boiler uptake); - f) Fire precautions and hazards associated with the storage and handling of materials: - g) Management and control of injured persons; and - h) Procedures for coordination with shore-based firefighters. - ii) Inspect and service fire-detection and extinguishing systems and equipment: - a) Requirements for statutory and classification.

-- 2) The Coast Guard will only accept evidence of assessments conducted ashore in an approved or accepted Advanced Firefighting Revalidation course as meeting this requirement for the following areas: - i) Control firefighting operations aboard ships: - a) Use of water for fire-extinguishing, the effect on ship stability, precautions, and corrective procedures; and - b) Firefighting involving dangerous goods; - ii) Organize and train fire parties; - iii) Inspect and service fire-detection and extinguishing systems and equipment: - a) Fire-detection systems; fixed fire-extinguishing systems; portable and mobile fire-extinguishing equipment, including appliances, pumps and rescue; salvage; life support; personal protective and communication equipment; and - iv) Investigate and compile reports on incidents involving fire. - 3) Mariners who do not meet the requirement for 1 year of sea service within the last 5 years will be required to complete an approved or accepted Advanced Firefighting course or an approved or accepted Advanced Firefighting Refresher course that provides assessments for all Advanced Firefighting competencies.
+Mariners should demonstrate having met this standard by completion of an approved or accepted course, as specified in 46 CFR 11.201(h). - In accordance with 46 CFR 11.303(b), an applicant for renewal of an STCW officer endorsement must provide evidence of maintaining the standard of competence set out in Table A-VI/3 of the STCW Code. - c.
+The Coast Guard will accept onboard training and experience for demonstrating continued competence for some of the components of AFF (46 CFR 11.303(c)).
+A mariner who has met the requirements for initial competency in AFF will be considered as having demonstrated continuing competence for some of the AFF components provided he or she completes at least one year (360 days) of sea service relevant to AFF within the past five years. - d.
+Some of the components required for AFF cannot be performed safely onboard a ship; therefore, assessments conducted ashore for the following components must be successfully demonstrated in a Coast Guard approved or accepted Advanced Firefighting Revalidation course: - 1) Control firefighting operations aboard ships: - A) Use of water for fire-extinguishing, the effect on ship stability, precautions, and corrective procedures; and - B) Firefighting involving dangerous goods; - 2) Organize and train fire parties; - 3) Inspect and service fire-detection and extinguishing systems and equipment: - A) Fire-detection systems; fixed fire-extinguishing systems; portable and mobile fireextinguishing equipment, including appliances, pumps and rescue; salvage; life support; personal protective and communication equipment; and - 4) Investigate and compile reports on incidents involving fire.